 How long does a policyholder have to file an insurance claim for tornado damage?
 Although it’s a common question, it can be surprisingly difficult to answer.
 Find out more about the major factors that can affect time limits for filing a property damage claim.

-Get Experienced Help With Your Tornado Insurance Claim
+Get Experienced Help With Your Texas Tornado Insurance Claim

 Tornado damage can be relatively minor or devastatingly severe, leaving homeowners displaced or business closed for months—or even years.
 This is why it is so important to be proactive with your tornado insurance claims and avoid accepting less than you claim is worth.
 You rely on your insurance policy after a weather disaster, and you shouldn’t have to sacrifice a full recovery because the insurance company won’t treat your claim fairly.

 If you have submitted a claim for tornado damage to your home or other property and feel like you’re not getting anywhere, or if the insurance company has already denied your claim for tornado losses, don’t wait to get help.
-Our experienced attorneys represent policyholders of all kinds in difficult insurance claims, and we have helped clients around the nation maximize their claims and overcome obstacles to recovery from weather-related disasters.
+Our experienced Texas tornado insurance claim lawyers represent policyholders of all kinds in difficult insurance claims, and we have helped clients around the nation maximize their claims and overcome obstacles to recovery from weather-related disasters.
 For a free case review and more information about your policyholder rights, contact the Voss Law Firm today at 1-888-614-7730.